EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Athens calculates the blockade's impact on its merchant fleet, the world's largest for oil transport
+Athens calculates the blockade's impact on its merchant fleet, the world's largest in oil tanker transport

 Dominant angle identified — does not reflect unanimity of this country’s media

-Athens watches the announced Hormuz blockade with the nerves of a country whose merchant fleet is the world's largest.
-Greek Reporter framed the event as a 'massive escalation' threatening 'global energy markets' — a phrase that translates immediately into dollars for Greek shipowners.
-Greece controls roughly 20% of global oil tanker tonnage; a Hormuz blockade would turn Greek tankers into either potential targets or instruments of circumvention depending on the side chosen.
+Athens watches the announced Hormuz blockade with the nervousness of a country whose merchant fleet ranks first globally in oil tanker tonnage.
+The Greek Reporter frames the event as a "massive escalation" threatening to "disrupt global energy markets"—a phrase that translates immediately to dollars for Greek shipowners.
+Greece controls roughly 20 percent of global oil tanker tonnage; a Hormuz blockade would transform Greek tankers into either potential targets or bypass instruments depending on which side prevails.
+The dilemma is existential for Athens: its shipowners prosper from transporting Iranian crude to Asia, already semi-clandestine trade under sanctions.
+If Washington imposes a total blockade, Greeks lose a client but potentially gain rerouting contracts from alternative sources.
+The calculation is brutal and happening right now in Piraeus offices, far from television studios.

 Discover how another country covers this same story.